grantf39/DNB-company-Industry-scraper/README.md

 Note:
   Python file does NOT sort output list into a neat form.
-I used PGAdmin4 manually to get neat results.
+I used PGAdmin4 running custom SQL scripts to get neat results.